-A more fundamental reason for a person's limited learning capacity might lie in the functionality of misprediction in the evolutionary process.
-Rayo and Becker (2007) model how humans' utility functions formed in order to maximize success in genetic replication.
+Graham and Oswald (2010) and Robson and Samuelson (2011) model how humans' utility functions formed in order to motivate striving for improvements or more generally to maximize success in genetic replication.
 Their model rationalizes that people neglect adaptation (described as self-inflicted externality).
 However, in today's world, this utility function with an inbuilt misprediction may no longer be helpful in guaranteeing an optimal mix between experienced utility and motivation for success in society.